mathonsunday/reporter/README.md

 TODO
 * Test app on physical device
-* BUG: When user deletes question from Add Questions screen and then clicks on View Answers the original list with the deleted question is shown
 * Order answers by most recent first
 * Show timestamp when displaying answers
 * [Write](http://natashatherobot.com/swift-unit-testing-tips-and-tricks/) [unit](http://natashatherobot.com/unit-testing-swift-dependency-injection/) [tests](http://iosunittesting.com/)